These lawyer-drafted photography contracts and expert business tips will help keep your photography business safe and

 “But do I always need a contract?”

 Rachel Brenke says YES.
 Photography contracts protect both you and your client by making clear who is responsible for what.
 In fact, contracts can actually protect you from having to go to court!
 Sometimes a quick review of the signed contract is all that’s needed to straighten out a misunderstanding.

-Here’s why you need the Commercial Photography License
+Why do I need the Commercial Photography License?

 Be honest: have you ever used a wedding or portrait contract for a commercial client?
 A few light edits, and ta-da!
 You’re ready to shoot the next Nike campaign!
 Or are you…?